 Could this hybrid be the bed of your dreams?
 I won’t know until I put it through my series of rigorous tests to figure out how it feels, how it sleeps and whether or not it could be the perfect mattress for you.

-Continue reading below for my full review of the Linenspa mattress.
+Continue reading below for my full Linenspa Hybrid mattress review.
 Don’t have time to read it all?
 Click here to skip to the bottom and check out my review summary.

 Featuring just two layers of poly foam and tempered steel coils, this mattress has one of the simplest hybrid designs I’ve ever seen.
 This combination of materials is intended to create a sleeping experience that’s as pressure-relieving as it is supportive, while the no-fuss construction helps to keep prices low.